Wisconsin DOC releases data on COVID-19-related inmate deaths for first time; 5 are dead

 Support Local Journalism

-Dane County medical examiner Barry Irmen said a 54-year-old Green Bay inmate with pre-existing conditions died at a local hospital Oct.
+Barry Irmen, director of operations for the Dane County Medical Examiner’s Office, said a 54-year-old Green Bay inmate with pre-existing conditions died at a local hospital Oct.
 7 after testing positive for COVID-19.
-Irmen could not yet release the man’s cause of death, but said COVID-19 "likely contributed."
+Irmen could not yet release the man’s cause of death, but said COVID-19 “likely contributed.”

 Data sought